Small Business HQ

 Even if you have motivated your sales, marketing, and customer relations teams, one possible internal stakeholder challenge can arise from the top.

 Sales and marketing managers may feel sure that their team can benefit from shifting to a fully automated CRM system.
-Still, the decision-makers and the C-Level executives might think otherwise.
+Still, the decision-makers and the C-level executives might think otherwise.

 Getting their approval can be a challenge, especially when the cost of CRM implementation is high and user adoption is not favorable.